A Glimpse of Savage

 A former bustling mill town, Savage was an important manufacturing hub in the Northeast for more than 100 years.
 Savage Mill began operation as a textile mill in 1822.
 It now serves as host to a multitude of shops, galleries, and restaurants.
 Don’t miss the Antique Center at Savage Mill, where more than 100 dealers await with a wide variety of furnishings, accessories, collectibles, jewelry, artwork, ceramics, and more.
 At Roxy's Art, you’ll find inspirational canvases filled with portraits, landscapes, and nature studies as well as classes for both children and adults.
-Take a break from shopping to grab a beverage and a bite at Rams Head Tavern, a popular spot for live music.
+Take a break from shopping to grab a beverage and a bite a Dive Bar & Grille

 Find your thrill zipping around at speeds of up to 50 MPH on either of two indoor Grand Prix-style tracks at Autobahn Speedway.
 Maybe you need a different kind of rush?
 If so, climb, swing, defy gravity, and more at Terrapin Adventures.